camunda-community-hub/camunda-8-helm-profiles/google/README.md

 # Helm Profiles for Camunda 8 on Google Cloud Platform (GCP)

-Create a Camunda 8 self-managed Kubernetes Cluster in 3 Steps:
+Create a Camunda 8 self-managed Kubernetes Cluster using the following steps:

 Step 1: Setup some [global prerequisites](../README.md#prerequisites)